 The reduction will depend on whether buyers of Iranian oil receive waivers that would allow some imports.

-The International Energy Agency said on Friday the oil market could see more turbulence later this year.
+The International Energy Agency said on Friday the oil market could see more turbulence.

 "The recent cooling down of the market, with short-term supply tensions easing, currently lower prices, and lower demand growth might not last," the IEA said in a monthly report.